Judy Feld Carr: Rescue of Syrian Jews

 In 1972, Feld Carr and her husband became involved in raising awareness about the treatment of Jews in Syria after reading about the deaths of individuals attempting to cross the border.
 They began sending parcels containing religious materials to communities in Syria, which served as a form of communication and support.
 Using coded correspondence, they established a secret line of communication with Rabbi Ibrahim Hamra, the Chief Rabbi of Syria, and others within the Syrian Jewish community.

 Following Ronald Feld's death in 1973, the Dr. Ronald Feld Fund for Jews in Arab Lands was established at Toronto’s Beth Tzedec Synagogue, in his memory to support related humanitarian work.
 Feld Carr continued coordinating emigration efforts, often working through private networks and intermediaries.
 This included negotiating with Syrian officials and arranging third-country routes, sometimes involving bribes or logistical support.

 According to published accounts, she facilitated the departure of individuals and families under various pretexts, such as medical visits or family emergencies, with the understanding that they would not return.
 These activities were conducted privately and without direct government sponsorship.
 She maintained contacts with Syrian community members and worked with diaspora organizations to sustain the initiative.

 Using funds gathered privately from the Canadian Jewish community, Feld Carr paid ransoms to Syrian authorities for prisoners and exit visas, and when bribery failed, she coordinated smuggling routes through neighboring countries.
 Each rescue was arranged individually and often entailed complex logistics and negotiations.
 By the early 1980s, she had established an underground network of contacts inside Syria, comprising Jews as well as sympathetic Muslims and Christians, who assisted in relaying information and facilitating escapes.

-In 1992, the Syrian government permitted the remaining Jews to emigrate on the condition that they not move to Israel.
+In 1992, the Baathist Syrian government permitted the remaining Jews to emigrate on the condition that they not move to Israel.
 Feld Carr worked to help arrange the emigration of as many people as possible while the opportunity existed.
 In total, from the 1970s until the operation’s end in 2001, Feld Carr’s efforts brought 3,228 Jews out of Syria, and safely resettled them in Israel, North America, and other destinations.

 Throughout this period, Feld Carr was also involved in advocacy on behalf of Syrian Jewry in the public arena.
 She chaired the Canadian Jewish Congress’s National Task Force for Syrian Jewry, using her position to raise awareness of the human rights abuses facing Syrian Jews and to lobby the Canadian government for assistance.

 Throughout the operation, those in the Syrian Jewish community who knew of the rescues referred to their benefactor only as "Mrs. Judy in Canada," often without ever learning her full name.
 Extreme secrecy was maintained to protect all involved, as any public exposure could have endangered lives and shut down the escape route.
 Over time, Feld Carr became the central coordinator of what has been described as "the best-kept secret in the Jewish world" of that era.